Rossalyne/Techmama/README.md

 # Techmama
-Old mama trying to learn how to code so she can afford to have and raise a child. coding can be my breakthrough.
+Old mama open to learning coding is a phenomenal breakthrough.